 You will also help them to choose the event and help with practical/transport arrangements.

 You will be part of a growing community of ‘Sound People’ here in Midlothian, who encourage people with a learning disability to have the social life they choose.

-- Able to help a person with a learning disability to make decisions about what kind of events they’d like to go to.
+- Help the person with a learning disability to make decisions about what kind of gigs they’d like to go to

 - Help your buddy develop a social network by regularly attending Gig Buddies social events.